Known as the land of the Royals and imposing architectures, London is an iconic and leading global city.

 Whether you’re looking for something to either brighten up your palate or your closet, you’re bound to find something that suits your fancy.

-Although weekends demonstrate peak hours of activity, you can find Camden Market open 7 days a week, so there’s a good chance you can include the Camden market for your one-week itinerary in London.
+Although weekends demonstrate peak hours of activity, you can find Camden Market open 7 days a week, so there’s a good chance you can include the Camden market for your itinerary in London.

 2. Visiting Borough Market